svyas19/Gujarati-Text-Handwritten-or-Printed-to-English-Audio/README.md

 ### The dataset was collected and Created Manually from 100+ people with total of nearly 40,000 Handwritten and Printed Gujarati Text.</br>

-#### Data Aquisition : The following Structure was created and people were asked to write the printed letter so that , printed and handwritten dataset both can be created.</br>
+#### Data Acquisition : The following Structure was created and people were asked to write the printed letter so that , printed and handwritten dataset both can be created.</br>

 #### Data Collection Structure